Dubai Is Excess In The Best & Worst Ways

 Luxury hotels shaped like sails.

-Indoor ski slopes in the middle of the desert.
+An indoor ski slope in the middle of the desert.

 The highways.